bradshawjoshua/Grocery-Super-Anaylsis/README.md

 ### Data:
-* The Executive's Item Outlet Sales distribution is $1,794 (mean), with Medium Outlet Sized Stores performing better than High and Small.
+* The Executive's Item Outlet Sales’ median distribution is $1,794, with Medium Outlet Sized Stores performing better than High and Small.
 * The Medium Outlet Sized Stores are bucketed primarily as Supermarkets Type2 and Type3, with Small Outlet Sized Stores showing higher instances of Grocery Store and Supermarket Type1 for Outlet Type.
 * Decision Tree Model performed slightly better than Linear Regression after tuning and optimization.